AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 # 2 Stage Coagulant Addition, Spring 2018
 #### Barbara Oramah, Ching Pang, Yuhao Du
-#### April 21, 2018
+#### May 18, 2018

 ## Abstract

-Based on the modelling result and bonding mechanism of humic acid, clay and PACl coagulant, we hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the particle removal efficiency, which could lower operational cost for the plant.
+Based on the modeling result and bonding mechanism of humic acid, clay and PACl coagulant, we hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the particle removal efficiency, which could lower operational cost for the plant.
 The first addition of coagulant offsets the effect of humic acid in water while the second stream of coagulant aggregates clay.
 We conducted experiments for both one- and two-stage coagulant addition to compare the particle removal efficiency of different coagulant addition methods.
 Two-stage coagulant addition was proved to have a higher particle removal efficiency than one-stage in some circumstances.

 ## Introduction